Steven B. Grant

-Steven B. Grant (born March 7, 1983) is an attorney and an American politician who served as the Mayor of Boynton Beach, Florida from 2016 to 2022.
+Steven B. Grant (born March 7, 1983) is an attorney and an American politician who served as the mayor of Boynton Beach, Florida from 2016 to 2022.
 He graduated in 2005 from the University of Maryland Robert H. Smith School of Business with a bachelor of science degree in Finance.
 He then earned a J.D. from the Florida Coastal School of Law in 2010, and has studied abroad at the Royal Melbourne Institute of Technology, China University of Political Science and Law in Beijing, and the University of the Netherlands Antilles.
-In 2021, Grant announced he was running in the 2022 United States Senate election in Florida against incumbent Republican Marco Rubio, as an Independent.